-- Lackawanna, Luzerne, and Wayne Counties show higher deaths due to drug poisoning (21.9, 18, and 18 per 100,000 pop. respectively) than the state (17.5 per 100,000 pop.), the nation (12.9 per 100,000 pop.). - While stakeholders recognized substance abuse is a personal choice; they noted that there appears to be a generational influence as well as a higher prevalence among lower-income families. - There are limited services for residents that have been previously incarcerated due to behavioral health and/or substance abuse.
+- Luzerne County shows higher deaths due to suicide (16.1 per 100,000 pop) than state and national rates (12.5 and 12.3 per 100,000 pop. respectively).
+Healthy People 2020 goal is set at 10.2 per 100,000 pop. - While stakeholders recognized substance abuse is a personal choice; they noted that there appears to be a generational influence as well as a higher prevalence among lower-income families. - There are limited services for residents that have been previously incarcerated due to behavioral health and/or substance abuse.
 Previously incarcerated residents struggle securing employment, housing, and many other necessities.
 This often leads to homelessness and poor health outcomes.
-There is often reported frustration among providers that struggle to connect residents in recovery to employment opportunities because employment is one factor that influences recidivism rates. - The consequences of health needs related to behavioral health and substance abuse services were discussed as 1) The criminalization of behavioral health and the increased consumption of health care resources as a result; and 2) Poorer health outcomes related to behavioral health and substance abuse which are often heavily correlated to the duration of disorder/illness. - Often services are underfunded (i.e., behavioral health and substance abuse).
+There is often reported frustration among

+- providers that struggle to connect residents in recovery to employment opportunities because employment is one factor that influences recidivism rates. - The consequences of health needs related to behavioral health and substance abuse services were discussed as 1) The criminalization of behavioral health and the increased consumption of health care resources as a result; and 2) Poorer health outcomes related to behavioral health and substance abuse which are often heavily correlated to the duration of disorder/illness. - Often services are underfunded (i.e., behavioral health and substance abuse).
 Stakeholders indicated that there is a disconnect between funding and service providers that are providing necessary services to the extent that programs are not being fully funded to allow residents to receive evidence-based care to effectively treat common health issues (i.e., smoking, behavioral health, substance abuse, etc.).
 Residents are not receiving treatments that are long enough or intense enough to fully resolve their issues (i.e., inpatient treatments).
-Stakeholders questioned whether or not adequate resources exist to meet health needs in their communities. - The 2012 CHNA completed in the hospital service area found that: - When asked about access to health care in the region, participants said that the area includes many free health clinics.
-They also said that insurance doesn't necessarily cover an adequate amount of time for individuals to be treated thoroughly, and that some problems, like mental issues, cannot be appropriately treated in a matter of days.
+Stakeholders questioned whether or not adequate resources exist to meet health needs in their communities. - The 2012 CHNA completed in the hospital service area found that: - ✓ When asked about access to health care in the region, participants said that the area includes many free health clinics.
+They also said that insurance doesn't necessarily cover an adequate amount of time for individuals to be treated thoroughly, and that some problems, like mental health issues, cannot be appropriately treated in a matter of days.

 Behavioral health has remained a top health priority that appears as a theme in each data source included in this assessment.
-The underlying factors include: affordability, care coordination, Workforce supply vs. resident demand, and resident engagement of treatment options.
-Primary data collected during this assessment from community leaders and residents offered several recommendations to address the need for behavioral health and substance abuse.
-Some of which included:
+The underlying factors include: affordability, care coordination, workforce supply vs. resident demand, and resident engagement of treatment options.
+Primary data collected during this assessment from community leaders and residents offered several recommendations to address the need for behavioral health and substance abuse; some of which included:

 - Preventive screening: Integration of addiction services as a normal component of care reduces stigma of the question and the illnesses of behavioral health.
 Same as tobacco screenings and referral processes in the ER.
 Providers have to increase their capacity and partnerships to be able to provide care when screenings turn up issues for patients. - Integration of service lines including behavioral health is untapped potential in patient improvement and population health.
-Change the culture of health care delivery to a team-based delivery system which maximizes patient engagement and minimizes co-dependence with integration of service lines including behavioral health. - There is a need to increase culturally competent outreach education: it is recommended that professionals are culturally competent to disseminate health education outreach in a culturally sensitive way in order for it to be effective.
+Change the culture of health care delivery to a team-based delivery system which maximizes patient engagement and minimizes co-dependence with integration of service lines including behavioral health. - There is a need to increase culturally competent outreach education: it is recommended that professionals that are culturally competent be provided to disseminate health education and outreach in a culturally sensitive way in order for it to be effective.